Worimi National Park

 Located near Newcastle, the Worimi Conservation Lands are owned and co-managed by the local Worimi Aboriginal community in partnership with NSW National Parks.
 The Stockton Bight landscape is home to an extraordinary number of ancient cultural sites.

 With so much to do, you might need to extend your stay.
+Find out more about camping in the Worimi Conservation Lands.
 A range of accommodation options are available within a short distance of the park - contact the Port Stephens Visitor Information Centre for more details.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.